 - Corriander and cumin: Use roasted and grounded coriander for best taste.
 See the tips section above for how to do it from coriander seeds.)

-- Use fresh spices like freshly minced ginger, garlic and green chillies for best taste.
-If in hurry you can substitute with ginger paste, garlic paste, green chilli paste.
+- Use fresh spices like freshly minced ginger, garlic, and green chilies for the best taste.
+If in hurry you can substitute with ginger paste, garlic paste, green chili paste.

 - If making kheema for picnic or travel or canning, add more oil while cooking.
 You can always remove the extra layer of oil from the top after heating, the oil layer on top protects food from spoiling and increases shelf life.

-- With some leftover keema you can make tasty Bohra Lasanyo breakfast
+- With some leftover keema you can make a tasty Bohra Lasanyo breakfast.